-NOT REAL NEWS: A look at what didn’t happen this week
+The week in fake news: This stuff didn’t happen, but it sure went viral

 Manhattan DA Bragg not prosecuting parking attendant over shooting

-CLAIM: Manhattan District Attorney Alvin Bragg is charging a New York City parking garage attendant for attempted murder after he shot an alleged armed robber.
+Claim: Manhattan District Attorney Alvin Bragg is charging a New York City parking garage attendant for attempted murder after he shot an alleged armed robber.

-THE FACTS: Police initially arrested the worker on charges of attempted murder, assault and gun possession over the Saturday incident, but Bragg’s office dropped the charges the following day.
+The facts: Police initially arrested the worker on charges of attempted murder, assault and gun possession over the Saturday incident, but Bragg’s office dropped the charges the following day.

 The man’s lawyer said a video of the altercation clearing his client of wrongdoing was sent to the DA’s office.

-The claim spread as Bragg prepares to prosecute former President Donald Trump on criminal charges over hush money payments during his 2016 campaign.
-“New York City is a Joke: Manhattan Prosecutors Charge Victim of Assault With Attempted Murder,” wrote one Twitter user.
-But Bragg’s office isn’t prosecuting the parking attendant, a spokesperson for Bragg and the man’s lawyer confirmed to the AP on Monday.
-The shooting happened early Saturday morning when Moussa Diarra, 57, confronted a suspected thief in the parking garage where he worked, which is located near Moynihan Train Hall in midtown Manhattan.
-Charles Rhodie, 59, shot Diarra twice before he was able to wrestle the handgun free and fire back, according to police.
+The shooting happened early Saturday morning when Moussa Diarra, 57, confronted a suspected thief in the parking garage where he worked, which is near Moynihan Train Hall in midtown Manhattan.
+Charles Rhodie, 59, shot Diarra twice before Diarra was able to wrestle the handgun free and fire back, according to police.
 Both were hospitalized and initially charged with attempted murder, assault and gun possession.

 Rhodie was also charged with burglary.
 It’s not clear what charges he’ll ultimately face or whether he still remains hospitalized.

-Spokespersons for police and Bragg’s office didn’t respond to follow up questions, and a lawyer for Rhodie couldn’t be identified.
+Spokespersons for police and Bragg’s office didn’t respond to follow-up questions, and a lawyer for Rhodie couldn’t be identified.
 Charles Clayman, Diarra’s lawyer, said video of the altercation was eventually located and sent to the DA’s office, clearing his client of wrongdoing.
 “There’s no attempted murder charges and there never will be because my client was the hero and the victim, not the perpetrator,” he said by phone.

 Bud Light maker didn’t fire marketing team over LGBTQ ads

-CLAIM: Brewing company Anheuser-Busch fired its entire marketing department in response to its partnership with transgender influencer Dylan Mulvaney and the rollout of LGBTQ Pride-themed Bud Light cans that feature pronouns.
+Claim: Brewing company Anheuser-Busch fired its entire marketing department in response to its partnership with transgender influencer Dylan Mulvaney and the rollout of LGBTQ Pride-themed Bud Light cans that feature pronouns.

-THE FACTS: Anheuser-Busch, the maker of Bud Light, has not fired its marketing team, the company confirmed in a statement.
+The facts: Anheuser-Busch, the maker of Bud Light, has not fired its marketing team, the company confirmed in a statement.
 That claim initially spread as satire but some social media users shared it as real.

 Meanwhile, the pride-themed cans were part of a limited rollout marking Pride Month in 2022 in Canada, not the brand’s partnership with Mulvaney.
-The Mulvaney partnership in recent days sparked a wave of transphobic commentary among conservative social media personalities who attacked the company for supposedly turning to “woke” advertising.
-Mulvaney, who is known for her popular series on TikTok documenting her gender transition, first posted a sponsored Instagram reel on Saturday coinciding with the final days of the NCAA’s March Madness tournament.
-In the video, Mulvaney cracks open a regular can of Bud Light, chats about March Madness, promotes a Bud Light contest and says that the brand had also sent her a special can with her face on it to celebrate the year anniversary of documenting her transition.
-Country musician Kid Rock soon chimed in, posting a video of him wearing a “MAGA” hat while shooting a rifle at packs of Bud Light.
-He and at least one other country musician claimed to be boycotting the brand over the post.
-Amid the backlash, a satirical website published a post claiming that Anheuser-Busch had fired its entire marketing team in response to the criticism.
-Some social media users shared the information as if it were genuine, posting screenshots of the headline.
-“There is no truth to that statement,” the company said in a statement to the AP on Thursday, noting that the one-off can it sent to Mulvaney with her face on it also is not available for wider release.
-The transphobic rhetoric was compounded by others sharing images of a year-old Canadian Bud Light campaign to claim the company was also pivoting to Pride-themed cans emblazoned with rainbows and pronouns.
-Those cans are not related to Mulvaney, nor are they recent or available everywhere.
-A May 2022 press release by Bud Light Canada promoting Pride Month initiatives that year explains that it would be releasing “limited-edition pronoun-inspired Pride cans” as well as providing a total of $100,000 to various organizations supporting Canadian LGBTQ groups.

 — Associated Press writer Sophia Tulp in New York contributed this report.